laols574/laols574.github.io/_posts/2022-12-10-giscus-comments.md

 layout: post
 title: a post with giscus comments
 date: 2022-12-10 11:59:00-0400
-description: an example of a blog post with giscus comments
+description: gender and facial recognition]: some observations
 categories: sample-posts external-services
 giscus_comments: true
 related_posts: false
 ---
-This post shows how to add GISCUS comments.
+This post details some initial experimentation with gender obfuscation in automated facial recognition services.